EddOliver/BBM-Bridge-Baby-Monitor/README.md

         # After this, the data was in your out_buffer

 9.4.
-Here we show some results where we show that using FPGA designs is an advantage.
+Here we show some results, we can see that using the FPGA is an overwhelming advantage over just the processor.

 <img src="https://i.ibb.co/HtLYmg0/estadistica.png">